GBillotey/Fractalshades/README.md

 # Fractal-shades

-The aim of this program is to provide a tool to generate a few aesthetically pleasing fractal images.
+The aim of this program is to generate a few aesthetically pleasing fractal images.

 ## Prerequisites